loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 * [Significance threshold](https://wiki.loginom.ru/articles/significance-regr.html) in case of factor addition.
 * Significance threshold in case of factor exception.

-> **Note:** all available parameters of the detailed settings can be set by means of variables.
+> **Note:** All available parameters of the detailed settings can be set by means of variables.